sunyj/bizcal/README.md

 # Bizcal – Pythonic Business (Trading) Calendar

-**Bizcal** is a simple business calendar package with three unique features:
+[**Bizcal**](https://github.com/sunyj/bizcal) is a powerful yet simple business calendar package with three unique features:

 - Compatibility: `bizcal.Date` is a drop-in replacement for `datetime.date`.
-- Pythonic: intuitive syntax.
+- Pythonic: intuitive syntax for calendar semantics.
 - Holiday-aware: not just *when* not trading, but also *why*.

 Bizcal is [listed on PyPI](https://pypi.org/project/bizcal/).